hackclub/hackclub/workshops/cloud9/README.md

 those buttons would be styled the same because every button element in our html would have the same css applied to it.
 If we want different styles for each button, we can give each button a unique id attribute in html.
-Then when we want to reference that id attribute in our css we can do
+Then when we want to reference that id attribute in our css we can do.

 ```css
 #idName {